-Rhiannon’s work is inspired by the natural world that surrounds all of us.
-She sees an ever increasing disconnect between humans, animals and our habitat, and hopes to convey a visual and emotional connection to the colour, delicacy and richness that our environment has to offer.
-She attempts to capture the whimsical wonder that we all once had, exploring the garden as children, and bring people’s memories back to the simple beauty of it.
-Rhiannon’s work is slow and thoughtful, purposefully bearing evidence of its handmade origins in lieu of perfectionism, all with the goal of encouraging a slower, more thoughtful and connected way of living.
+My work is inspired by the natural world that surrounds all of us.
+I see an ever increasing disconnect between humans, animals and our habitat, and hope to convey a visual and emotional connection to the colour, delicacy and richness that our environment has to offer.
+I attempt to capture the whimsical wonder that we all once had, exploring the garden as children, and bring people’s memories back to the simple beauty of it.
+My work is slow and thoughtful, purposefully bearing evidence of its handmade origins in lieu of perfectionism, all with the goal of encouraging a slower, more thoughtful and connected way of living.

 Garden Collection – a delicate line of decorative and functional pieces featuring herb and wildflower arrangements.
 This series showcases the beauty that can be found in unexpected places, as many of the arrangements feature the humble weeds that also inhabit the garden.
 Each piece in this line is hand-painted and truly unique.